-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+210 211 212 213 I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) 214 215 216 I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core) 217 218 219 220 221 I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
+(Core) 222 223 224 I.D.4.
 The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There must be cases distributed across all anatomic areas that are of sufficient volume for residents to meet requirements for the breadth, depth, acuity, and pathology of patient care experiences and outcomes.
-(Core)

-- I.D.4.a).(1) This must include pediatric cases and oncology cases.
-(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
-(Core) - I.E.1.
+(Core) 225 226 I.D.4.a) Patient Population 227 228 229 230 231 I.D.4.a).(1) The patient population must include a volume and variety of clinical problems and diseases sufficient to enable all residents to learn and demonstrate competence for all required patient care outcomes.
+(Core) 232 233 234 235 I.D.4.a).(2) The patient population must include a sufficient number of patients of both genders, with a broad range of ages, from newborns to the aged.
+(Core) 236 237 238 239 240 I.D.4.b) The inpatient facilities must have occupied teaching beds to ensure a patient load and variety of problems sufficient to support the education of the number of residents and other learners on the services.
+(Core) 241 242 243 244 245 I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
+(Core) 246 247 248 I.E.1.
 The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
 (Core)